 One piece leather race suits.
 A back protector must be included in the suit or worn separately.

-Adult riders must either a one piece leather race suit or can use a two piece leather suits that fully zip together at the waist.
+Adult riders must use either a one-piece leather race suit or a two-piece leather suit that fully zips together at the waist.

 MiniF1 Sidecars 3.